open-projects/CassOpt/README.md

   CassOpt.py -f ./test/input_file.fa

-* if you have installed the other version of netMHCpan, for example netMHCpan3, use key -p with a correct name of netMHCpan:
+* you can specify the path to netMHCpan4 program using the option -p:

-  CassOpt.py -p netMHCpan3 -f ./test/input_file.fa
+  CassOpt.py -p /path/to/netMHCpan4 -f ./test/input_file.fa